 Deadline: February 1st

-Since 1975, the Zeta Phi Beta National Education Foundation (ZPB-NEF) has granted the General Graduate Scholarships for $2,500 per year to women earning a master’s, professional, or doctoral degree at an accredited U.S. institution.
-Eligible recipients must be enrolled full-time, carry a minimum GPA of 2.5, provide three letters of recommendation, and write a one-page essay describing their community service involvement.
-Other degree-specific master’s degree scholarships include the Isabel M. Herson Scholarship and Zora Neale Hurston Scholarship.
+The Zeta Phi Beta National Education Foundation offers General Graduate Scholarships.
+These $2,500-per-year scholarships are for women earning a master’s, professional, or doctoral degree.
+Applicants for this financial aid must attend an accredited U.S. graduate school.
+Eligible applicants must be enrolled full-time.
+They must carry a minimum GPA of 2.5.
+They must provide three letters of recommendation.
+Finally, they must write a one-page essay describing their community service involvement.
+Other scholarships include the Isabel M. Herson Scholarship and Zora Neale Hurston Scholarship.

 Contact